Brown-BIOL2430-S04-Fall2015/finalproject/README.md

 ## Assessment

-Whas the new visualization successful at providing insight that was not possible or more difficult with previous approaches?
+Was the new visualization successful at providing insight that was not possible or more difficult with previous approaches?

 What are the main limitations of new approach?